input-output-hk/cardano-sl/docs/how-to/test-update-system.md

 propose-update 0 0.1.0 1 15 2000000 csl-daedalus:1 win64 daedalus1.exe
 ```

-Replace second argument, `0.1.0`, with actual block version from `core/constants-prod.yaml` (i.e. `lastKnownBVMajor.lastKnownBVMinor.lastKnownBVAlt`).
+Replace second argument, `0.1.0`, with actual block version from config (i.e. `lastKnownBVMajor.lastKnownBVMinor.lastKnownBVAlt`), if needed.

 Replace third argument, `1` with actual script version.

-Replace `csl-daedalus:1` with `applicationName:applicationVersion` as for `core/constants-prod.yaml`.
+Replace `csl-daedalus:1` with `applicationName:applicationVersion` as for config.

-Note that currently `cardano-wallet` is suitable for testing with only one system tag provided along installer for it (it's `win64` and `daedalus1.exe` here).

 After launching `propose-update` command you'll see output like this: